Health

 Under no circumstance shall we have any liability to you for any loss or damage of any kind incurred as a result of the use of the site or reliance on any information provided on the site.
 Your use of the site and your reliance on any information on the site is solely at your own risk.

-'s callback, and if they become unhealthy over time (due to interest accrual, price movement, or IV increase), they can be liquidated.
-This page explains the variables that go into health and how it's calculated so that you can understand BalanceSheet.isHealthy
+Borrower health is a key parameter in Aloe II.
+Borrowers must be healthy after any actions taken in Borrower.modify's callback, and if they become unhealthy over time (due to interest accrual, price movement, or IV increase), they can be liquidated.
+This page explains the variables that go into health and how it's calculated so that you can understand BalanceSheet.isHealthy and BalanceSheet.computeLiquidationIncentive.

 Types of Assets